People use fast and flat simulation to reason about new games: Competing Interests

-} {\textbf{Draw request model parameter fits.} Coefficients for draw request models, depicting $95\%$ CIs over bootstrapped subsamples of $k=6$ game simulations.
+\figimage{figs/ext-data8.jpg} {\textbf{Modeling people's decisions about whether to keep playing when they receive a draw request.} \textbf{a,} Logistic regression models predict whether a player would accept or reject a draw request if received are fit to the expected value of continuing to play under the respective player module variants, and the expected funness of games (as predicted by people in the just-think experiments).
+Decision surfaces are plotted, averaged over $100$ bootstrapped samples of expected value calculations over $k=6$ simulations.
+The Intuitive Gamer and Expert Gamer qualitatively encode the intuition that games that have higher expected value from continuing or are expected to be fun are games where players are more open to continuing to play. \textbf{b,} Coefficients for draw request models, depicting $95\%$ CIs over bootstrapped subsamples of $k=6$ game simulations.
 The actions taken by a player (whether to accept or reject a draw) are assessed under the models by computing the log likelihood of doing the action, given the features computed over the particular board.
 The model was trained to predict whether a draw request would be accepted; therefore, negative weights for features mean that a higher value of that feature is more predictive of rejecting a draw (i.e., wanting to continue a game).
 Log likelihood is computed as the averaged likelihood assigned to each decision and averaged over bootstrapped model fits.
 Higher likelihood means better fit.
 Using the expected value of continuing as computed under Intuitive Gamer and deeper Expert Gamer simulations similarly explain people's decisions of whether to accept or reject a draw.
-Lesioning either or both of the goal-directed components of the Intuitive Gamer value function substantially impairs fit to people's decisions, particularly lesionining the offensive component.
-This may be because, upon receiving a draw request, a player decides whether to accept or reject from a more offensive stance.} \end{exttable}
+Lesioning either or both of the goal-directed components of the Intuitive Gamer value function substantially impairs fit to people's decisions, particularly when lesioning the offensive component (i.e., the component specifically driving a player to make progress towards their own goal).
+This may be because, upon receiving a draw request, a player decides whether to accept or reject from a more offensive stance.} \end{extfigure}